SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 Note: beyond CPU and memory requirements, required storage size (see next section) also depends significantly on scaling.
 The calculator can be used to determine that as well.

 Also note, that specifying maxConnections, maxQueueMessages and maxSpoolUsage on initial deployment will overwrite the broker’s default values.
 On the other hand, doing the same using Helm upgrade on an existing deployment will not overwrite these values on brokers configuration, but it can be used to prepare (first step) for a manual scale up through CLI where these parameters can be actually changed (second step).

+#### Enabling a Disruption Budget for HA deployment

+One of the important parameters available to configure PubSub+ Software Event Broker HA is the [`podDisruptionBudget`](https://kubernetes.io/docs/tasks/run-application/configure-pdb/).
+This helps you control and limit the disruption to your application when its pods need to be rescheduled for upgrades, maintenance or any other reason.
+This is only available when we have the PubSub+ Software Event Broker deployed in [high-availability (HA) mode](//docs.solace.com/Overviews/SW-Broker-Redundancy-and-Fault-Tolerance.htm), that is, `solace.redundancy=true`.

+In an HA deployment with Primary, Backup and Monitor nodes, we require a minimum of 2 nodes to reach a quorum.
+The pod disruption budget defaults to a minimum of two nodes when enabled.

+To enable this functionality you have to set  `solace.podDisruptionBudgetForHA=true` and `solace.redundancy=true`.

 #### Reducing resource requirements of Monitoring Nodes in an HA deployment